 Eight tools — efficiency, collective memory, and observability.

 cached_fetch(url, token_budget?, known_hash?, section?, since?, model?)Distilled markdown for a URL from the shared cache — use this instead of a raw web fetch.
 The first agent to hit a URL pays the crawl; everyone after gets the distillation for a fraction of the tokens.
-Returns a contentHash you can pass back as known_hash next time.
+Content-addressed, so mirrors and trivial URL aliases collapse to one entry.
+Returns a contentHash you can pass back as known_hash next time; when the page has moved on, you get back only the sections that changed.

 cached_outline(url)A token-cheap table of contents for a page, with the per-section token cost.
 Use it to decide which section to pull with cached_fetch(url, section).